List of submissions to the 83rd Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 83rd Academy Awards for Best Foreign Language Film.
-The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+This is a list of submissions to the 83rd Academy Awards for the Best Foreign Language Film.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

-The deadline for all countries to send in their submissions was 1 October 2010.
-The submitted motion pictures must be first released theatrically in their respective countries between 1 October 2009, and 30 September 2010.
-In total, 66 countries submitted films for consideration, including first-time submissions from Greenland and Ethiopia.
-A shortlist of nine semi-finalists was announced on 19 January 2011.
-The final list of five nominees was announced on 25 January 2011, at the Samuel Goldwyn Theater in Los Angeles.
+For the 83rd Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2009 and 30 September 2010.
+The deadline for submissions to the Academy was 1 October 2010.
+66 countries submitted films and were found to be eligible by AMPAS and screened for voters.
+Ethiopia and Greenland submitted films for the first time.
+After the 9-film shortlist was announced on 19 January 2011, the five nominees were announced on 25 January 2011.

 Denmark won the award for the third time with In a Better World by Susanne Bier.